VektrexElectronicSystems/Vektrex.SpikeSafe.CSharp.Samples/src/Vektrex.SpikeSafe.CSharp.Samples/ApplicationSpecificExamples/MeasuringWavelengthSpectrum/README.md

 The SpikeSafe PSMU operates similarly to the [Run Single Pulse](../../RunSpikeSafeOperatingModes/RunSinglePulse) sequence.

 The CAS4 spectrometer is operated using external resources provided by Instrument Systems.
 To obtain the necessary resources to run this sequence, please visit [the Instrument Systems website](https://www.instrumentsystems.com/en/products/software/sdk-spectrometer/).
-After installing these resources on your computer, install the libraries listed in the **Considerations** section of this document.
+After installing these resources on your computer, install the libraries listed in the Considerations(#considerations) section of this document.
 More information on CAS spectrometers can be found [here](https://www.instrumentsystems.com/en/products/spectrometers/).

 ## Key Settings